dsb4k8/Simulated-Annealing/README.md

 # Simulated-Annealing
-This problem is similar to the "Hospitals and Residents" problem.
+This problem is similar to the "Hospitals and Residents Problem" .

-This solves a lab designation problem such that the average disutility for a array of 100 students is minimized.
+The goal of this program find the optimum configuration of lab assignments such that the average disutility for a array of 100 students is minimized.
+In otherwords, perform the most egalitarian lab assignments with considetration of 100 student's individual lab  preferences.

 This problem involves the incremental evolution of an array of 100 students.
-All students have listed out their lab preferences in order.
+All students have listed their lab preferences in a string with their most preferred lab at index 0 and their least perferred lab at index 4.
 By finding the average utility of an arbitrary solution and comparing it with the utility of a slightly altered second solution, the agent determines the likelihood that a given solution will be accepted.

+Utility is determined by taking the proposed lab assignment and finding it's position in the preferences string provided by the student.
+This value is then squared to give the individual utility of the assignment.
+Utility scores closer to 0 are preferred to higher ones.
+Squaring the result ensures that assigning 2 people to their second choice of labs is evaluated as a better configuration than assigning one student to their first choice of lab at the expense of assigning another student to their third choice

+To illustrate :

+2+2 == 1+3

+But

+(2^2 + 2^2) < (1^2 + 3^2)

 Logic: